wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 * 3 VMs for the control plane
 * 7 VMs for the data plane

+In addition of the VMs, the trainer must give you a `provided_ssh_config` file and a number of environment `training-X`

+## Deploy with RKE (10 minutes)

 You will use (Rancher Kubernetes Engine - RKE)[https://rancher.com/docs/rke/latest/en/].

-## Deploy with RKE (10 minutes)

 RKE is already installed on the bastion.

-To connect on the bastion instance, download the [private SSH key](https://raw.githubusercontent.com/WeScale/k8s-advanced-training/master/resources/kubernetes-formation) start an ssh agent, then ssh to it:
+To connect on the bastion instance, download the [private SSH key](https://raw.githubusercontent.com/WeScale/k8s-advanced-training/master/resources/kubernetes-formation) start an ssh agent to add the key and connect to the instance:
 ```sh
 chmod 400 kubernetes-formation
 `eval "$(ssh-agent -s)"`